wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 37 And David made a covenant with Hillyar, in which the Essex Junior was given unto him and his men, that they might return in her again to their own country.

-38 And it came to pass, in the seventh month of the same year of the battle, David arrived in the city of New-York; having been absent about two years.
+38 And it came to pass, in the seventh month of the same year of the battle, David arrived in the city of New-York ; having been absent about two years.

 [204]